 - Silver Level - These plans must cover 70% of expected health care costs.

 - Gold Level - These plans must cover 80% of expected health care costs.

 - Platinum Level - These plans must cover 90% of expected health care costs.

-One additional level of coverage will be available in the Marketplace: a catastrophic plan.
+One additional level of coverage is available in the Marketplace: a catastrophic plan.
 Catastrophic plans are available only to people under age 30 and to people who have received certain “hardship exemptions.”
-Catastrophic plans will generally have lower premiums and higher deductibles.
+Catastrophic plans generally have lower premiums and higher deductibles.
 Marketplace catastrophic plans cover 3 annual primary care visits and preventive services at no cost.
 People with catastrophic plans are not eligible for federal tax credits to lower their monthly premiums.

 Plans for Sale in the Marketplace:

 To get a listing of plans sold in the Marketplace by geographic area and sample prices, visit “Company Premiums by Metal Level/Age.”